Kodathi Samaksham Balan Vakeel

-Kodathi Samaksham Balan Vakkeel is a 2019 Indian Malayalam-language courtroom action comedy crime thriller film written and directed by B. Unnikrishnan and produced by Viacom18 Motion Pictures.
-The film stars Dileep in title role, with an ensemble cast of Mamta Mohandas, Priya Anand, Harish Uthaman, Vamsi Krishna, Siddique, Suraj Venjaramoodu, Bheeman Raghu and Aju Varghese.
+Kodathi Samaksham Balan Vakkeel is a 2019 Indian Malayalam-language action comedy film written and directed by B. Unnikrishnan and produced by Viacom18 Motion Pictures.
+The film stars Dileep in title role, with an ensemble cast of Mamta Mohandas, Priya Anand, Harish Uthaman, Vamsi Krishna, K. B. Ganesh Kumar,Siddique, Suraj Venjaramoodu,Aju Varghese and Saiju Kurup.
 It follows Balakrishnan, an advocate with a stutter.

 This movie was a commercial success at box office.

 Plot

 A raid takes place on the car of a huge businessman, Ronald. ₹3 crore is found in the car and taken away by the police.

 The story then shifts to Balan, an advocate who hasn't made much in life due to his stutter.
 He is finally successful in a case that granted bail for his client, Anzar.
 After Anzar offers a house in a crooked colony for Balan instead of his fees, he is kicked out of the house by Babu.
 He leaves for his house in his hometown where his father and mother stay.
 After some unfortunate events, Balan's brother-in-law entrusts him with a complicated case.

 Balan solves the case due to his love for Anuradha.
 The police chief was part of that cash of confiscated by police.
 His nexus with Ronaldo and Tina is filmed by the intelligent father of Anuradha who asks but DG gets him killed.
 Anuradha's father kept the secret in a bank locker.
 Since he has taught his daughter to solve puzzles, Anuradha helps Balan with major leads in the case, and the rest of the story is how they solve this mystery.